 1. More reliance on automation

 More businesses are using HR automation tools to complete HR admin tasks and make the most of their people data.
-According to an article from the Society for Human Resource Management: "automation increasingly affects workforce strategy.
+According to an article on HR and automation from the Society for Human Resource Management: "automation increasingly affects workforce strategy.
 It vastly expands the potential of, and expectations for, HR analytics."

 HR software forms an essential part of the automation process for SMEs in particular.
 Instead of spending hours filling out paper forms or updating spreadsheets, businesses are instead using their HR software to automatically calculate holiday entitlements, update Bradford Factor scores, send reminders to staff to read documents, and other functions.